carboncopyrefi/carbon-copy-site/content/about.md

 We fill the information void in Web3 regenerative finance (ReFi) by providing a combination of news, education, expert analysis, industry reports, and project evaluation to help industry stakeholders better understand the space and to get projects more exposure.

-We also maintain a comprehensive, curated ReFi company database complete with individual profile pages and are developing a suite of educational tools to help projects expand and promote their regenerative impact.
+A core part of this is our comprehensive, curated ReFi company database.
+Each company has its own profile page complete with contact info, news, media coverage, content feed, token and fundraising data, and more.
+Each category in our taxonomy also has its own dedicated page showing aggregated data.

+As part of our data efforts, we have launched a beta version of our ReFi Impact Dashboard which aims to aggregate and quantify the impact being made by projects in the space.

 <!-- <h2 class="mb-3 mt-4">An Evaluation Framework for ReFi Projects</h2>